Google Scholar Guide: How to Use Google Scholar for Legal and Academic Research?

 Why Google Scholar?

 Now, finding scholarly work is not easy when you don’t know where to begin your search with.
-As we mentioned above, number of databases and repositories of research information and articles are too much to go through one by one.
+As we mentioned above, a number of databases and repositories of research information and articles are too much to go through one by one.
 Google Scholar brings all of such scholarly work at a single place, thus making the entire process easier.
 Not just patent attorneys, this applies to almost everybody, from students to professors and researchers.

-Attorneys needs to be equipped with all kinds of tools at their disposal to advise clients, present their case in the right light in front of a judge, jury, or the opposing counsel.
+Attorneys need to be equipped with all kinds of tools at their disposal to advise clients, present their case in the right light in front of a judge, jury, or the opposing counsel.
 Moreover, for patent attorneys, the research is more focused because one does not need to just understand patents, but also scrounge for all the non-patent literature relevant to the case.

 This is exactly where Google Scholar comes to aid.
 Whether you’re an experienced IP professional or a newbie who is just getting started in the field, Google Scholar is your go-to tool that could help find relevant non-patent literature real easy.